-Except on three occasions, and for valid reasons, all Supervisory Board members attended all Supervisory Board meetings in 2014.
+Except for a limited number of occasions, and for valid reasons, all Supervisory Board members attended all Supervisory Board meetings in 2015.
+Throughout the year all Supervisory Board members have been flexible in attending the meetings that were scheduled ad hoc due to developments in the proposed merger with Delhaize that required prompt decisions.
+In all cases, the Supervisory Board members that were not able to attend made sure they were represented.
 All Supervisory Board members made adequate time available to give sufficient attention to matters concerning Ahold.
-The Supervisory Board confirms that as of February 25, 2015, all Supervisory Board members are independent within the meaning of provision III.2.2 of the Dutch Corporate Governance Code.
+The Supervisory Board confirms that as of March 2, 2016, all Supervisory Board members are independent within the meaning of provision III.2.2 of the Dutch Corporate Governance Code.